As promised, here’s a selection of newfound designs and colorways added to my 1930s MJM (mystery jewelry maker) database.

 This is only the second time I’ve found their “tailored” small bow on a bracelet.
 Sadly, the decades have not been kind to this one.
 The detail photo shows that the bow was once neatly accented in black paint, though the dark shadings on the woven flat mesh chain are probably just oxidation and verdigris rather than a faded paint pattern.
 I’m surprised at the pointed ends/thumbring clasp on this; although I’ve seen the same on a few necklaces, the flat chain bracelets were more suited to the box clasp as on the blue cutout bow one above.

 Except this.
-Plus, I’ve never even seen this “triple herringbone mesh” (?) chain on any MJM piece before!
+I’ve never even seen this “triple herringbone mesh” (?) chain on any MJM piece before!
 It is completely, utterly different from anything I’ve found of theirs – which isn’t to say that it doesn’t look good or interesting.
 In fact I think it does, and is.

 The brass is also a perfect match for the front clasp, something that’s not always a given.

-There’s another problem.
+But here’s something odd.
 On ALL of my other front-clasp examples, the two clasp parts are stamped Pat.Pend. on the back, just like this photo shows.

-That rounds out the latest MJM update on this chilly winter’s day, as I’m closing in on a milestone of 200 (!) different illustrations of the 1930s Mystery Jewelry Maker’s work.
+That rounds out the latest MJM update on this chilly winter’s day, as I’m closing in on a milestone of 200 (!) different illustrations of the 1930s Mystery Jewelry Maker’s items.
 With a little luck, the next instalment will cross that threshold. 🙂

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.